uEdition/uEdition/docs/en/index.md

     create  .gitignore
     create  pyproject.toml
 $ cd my-edition
-$ hatch run uEdition language add cy
+$ hatch run add-language cy
 🎤 What is the language code?
    cy
 🎤 What is the name of the language?